realgarit/emerald-shiny-hunter/README.md

 Automated shiny hunting for Pokemon Emerald using mGBA Python bindings.
 The scripts check for shinies automatically so you don't have to sit there pressing buttons for hours.

-Works with starter Pokemon and wild encounters on Route 101 and Route 102.
+Works with starter Pokemon and wild encounters on all Hoenn routes and dungeons.

 ## Table of Contents